B3Pay/ic-reactor/packages/core/README.md

-The `@ic-reactor/core` package provides a streamlined way to interact with the Internet Computer (IC) by simplifying agent and actor management.
-It offers utilities for creating and managing IC agents, enabling seamless communication with canisters through a friendly API.
+The `@ic-reactor/core` package provides a streamlined way to interact with the Internet Computer (IC).
+It simplifies agent and actor management, ensuring type-safe communication with canisters.
+This package offers utilities for creating and managing IC agents, enabling seamless interaction through a friendly API.

 ## Installation